Curriculum

 Subject Credits Teacher Other Information

-Electrodynamics and Quantum Mechanics 1 L. Baiotti These credits cannot be used to fulfil the requirements of graduation
+Electrodynamics and Quantum Mechanics 1 BAIOTTI Luca These credits cannot be used to fulfil the requirements of graduation

-Nuclear Physics in the Universe 2 S. Ota
+Nuclear Physics in the Universe 2 RYU Sun Young

-Optical Properties of Matter 2 S. Kimura, Y. Kanematsu and S. Watanabe Biennial
+Optical Properties of Matter 2 KIMURA Shin-ichi, WATANABE Hiroshi Biennial

-Radiation Science in the Environment 1 N. Aoi and M. Takahashi
+Radiation Science in the Environment 1 TAKAHASHI Masaomi, OKADA Michio

 Topical seminar 1 changes every year Topical seminars are intensive courses spanning only a few days, with several hours of lectures in each day.
 Typically, two topical seminars are organised in each year.
 Check the student manual for details.